+100% coursework.
+Coursework includes: i) progress tests, ii) other assignments, and iii) participation in class.
 SPAN2025.
 Spanish-writing workshop I (6 credits) The aim of the course is to familiarize students with different writing genres ("biographies", "decalogues", etc.) to lead them to an understanding about how different purposes are commonly expressed.
 Another objective is to provide the students with good strategies when reading and writing in Spanish.
 This course is very practical and students are expected to work in class and also at home.
 Course materials will be selected according to the progress made by students in the core course (SPAN2001) in order to further consolidate the students' reception and production skills.
-Teaching materials are in Spanish and medium of instruction will be Spanish. - Prerequisites: (i) Students wishing to be admitted to SPAN2025.
+Teaching materials are in Spanish and medium of instruction will be Spanish.
+Prerequisites:

+- (i) Students wishing to be admitted to SPAN2025.
 Spanish writing workshop I must have completed SPAN1002.
 Spanish I.2.
 Students wishing to be admitted to SPAN2025 without having previously completed SPAN1002.
 Spanish I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard. - (ii) Students may not enroll in SPAN2025 without also enrolling in SPAN2001.
-Spanish II.1 100% coursework Assessment:

-SPAN2026.
-Spanish-writing workshop II (6 credits) This course is a continuation of Spanish Writing Workshop I. The aim of this course is to further develop students' reading and writing skills and being able to distinguish different genres (literary and film) and to analyze how they are written.
+Spanish II.1 Assessment: 100% coursework SPAN2026.
+Spanish-writing workshop II (6 credits) The aim of this course is to further develop students' reading and writing skills and to capacitate them to distinguish different genres (literary and film) and to analyze how they are written.
 Students will be taught how to work with the target language in order to achieve a specific objective in their writing.
 Course materials will be selected according to the progress made by students in the core course (SPAN2002) in order to further consolidate the students' reception and production skills.
 This course has a distinct "hands on" approach which will require students to work in class as well as at home.
 Teaching materials are in Spanish and the medium of instruction will be Spanish.
 Prerequisites: